 This red wine was produced by fermenting the juice with its skins to extract the color and flavor.
 CO2 gas (a by-product of fermentation) bubbled up through the skins causing them to float to the top and form the “cap”.
 To ensure thorough extraction, we pumped juice from the bottom of the tank and sprinkled it over the cap several times a day throughout fermentation.

 Following the Bordeaux tradition of extended maceration, the wine remained on the skins for another two weeks to soften its young tannins.
 Next the wine was moved into our caves for barrel aging.
 During its first Winter, the wine underwent malolactic fermentation to lower its acidity and add richness.
 After many tastings in the Spring of 2017, we blended 10% Cabernet Sauvignon and 5% Petit Verdot with 85% Malbec.
 We continued to barrel-age the wine until it was bottled in August 2017.

-At a tasting in August 2020, we tasted the 2015 and here are our notes: Complex aromas of blueberry, carpaccio, juniper berries and cola spice.
-Round, supple entry, nice weight in the mid-palate with flavors of violets, bittersweet chocolate and freshly roasted coffee.
+At our Annual Vertical Tasting in May 2021, we tasted the 2015 and here are our notes: Sweet cherry cola, carpaccio, juniper berries, briars and fresh mint.
+Round, chewy on the palate with flavors of violets, lavender, bittersweet chocolate and roasted coffee.

 24.3° Brix sugar